POE2 - Monk Invoker Ascendancy Featured

 …and Protect me from Harm

 Protect me from Harm allows Evasion Rating to also grant Physical Damage Reduction, similar to Armour.
-This comes with a penalty of halving our Evasion Rating.
+This comes with a penalty of 35% less Evasion Rating.

 Protect me from Harm is a strong passive, working similarly to Iron Reflexes, without purely converting Evasion to Armor.
 This allows an Invoker to become deceptively durable, and reduces their need to pick up a ton of Armor, instead favoring stacking Evasion.

-Despite the downside of also removing a portion of our Evasion, this also pairs incredibly well with Spectral Ward.
+Despite the downside of also removing a portion of our Evasion, this also pairs incredibly well with Spectral Ward and Subterfuge Mask.
 With this, Invokers can build Energy Shield, Evasion and still get plenty of Physical Reduction all by stacking purely Evasion.

 Faith is a Choice